 Money – There ‘might’ be the opportunity to buy cake on the route, so have money with you just in case.

-PLB – (optional) A Personal Locator Beacon is very much an optional extra, as they are quite expensive, but if you find yourself heading into the mountains and moorlands on your own more and more it may be something you want to consider investing in.
-Whether its a Garmin InReach or a Spot tracker, they allow you to contact emergency services via satellite even when there is no phone signal.
-They can offer both you, and your friends and family, peace of mind when you’re heading to more remote locations.
+PLB / Satellite Messenger – (optional) Personal Locator Beacons and Satellite Messengers are quite expensive, but if you find yourself heading into the mountains and moorlands on your own more and more it may be something you want to consider investing in.
+Both offer an SOS emergency feature, they allow you to contact emergency services via satellite even when there is no phone signal, but the Satellite Messenger also allows you to update tracking maps and send messages to loved ones.